How to start planning for a baby

 Once you’ve shifted your thinking about pregnancy from ‘maybe one day’ to ‘okay, let’s go for it’, there’s a lot to consider.
 You need to plan for your pregnancy physically, financially and emotionally – and the sooner you start, the better.

-You need to fully understand the changes that a new baby will bring to your partner relationship, your career plans, your money situation and your lifestyle.
+You need to fully understand the changes that a new baby will bring.
+Not just to your relationship, but your career plans, your money situation and your lifestyle.
 There are heaps of extra things to think about – maternity clothes, a baby shower, ultrasound appointments and all the rest.
 It’s an exciting time, but it will go more smoothly if you’re well organised.
 Here are some handy pre-pregnancy tips:

 Your preconception doctor visit – what to expect

-One of the first and most important steps in the journey toward motherhood is to pay a visit to your healthcare practitioner for a pre-pregnancy physical exam, including a complete medical history.
+One of the first and most important steps in the journey toward motherhood is to visit your healthcare practitioner.
+They’ll conduct a pre-pregnancy physical exam, including a complete medical history.
 This should be done a few months to a year before you start trying to conceive.

 You’ll answer lots of questions about your medical history, allergies, medications (including herbal supplements), birth control, vaccinations, etc. There may be questions about whether you’ve been a victim of domestic violence or suffered mental health issues such as eating disorders or depression.

-Your health as it relates to diet and nutrition, alcohol consumption, smoking habits and any drug use will also be looked at, with recommendations provided to ensure you’re giving your baby the best possible start in life.
+Your health in regards to diet and nutrition, alcohol consumption, smoking and drug usage will also be looked at.
+Your practitioner might have recommendations to ensure you’re giving your baby the best possible start in life.
 There may also be questions about your partner: for example, whether he is exposed to toxic substances in his workplace.

 You’ll probably be advised to start taking folic acid at least a month before trying to conceive.
 This can substantially reduce the risk of neural tube birth defects (such as spina bifida).
-There may be a urine test to check for diabetes and a blood test to check for specific diseases, iron deficiency, etc. Being underweight or overweight can affect your pregnancy, so that will be checked as well.
+There may be a urine test to check for diabetes and a blood test to check for specific diseases.
+Being underweight or overweight can affect your pregnancy, so that will be checked as well.

 If you or your partner have any genetic risk factors such as recurrent miscarriages or a history of genetic disease (or, if you’ll be 35 years or older at the projected time of giving birth), you may be referred to a genetic counsellor.
-You’ll receive a thorough physical exam and be encouraged to ask any questions or share any concerns you may have about preparing for pregnancy1.
+You’ll receive a thorough physical exam and be encouraged to ask any questions or share any concerns you may have1.

 Timing is everything

 When is ‘the right time’ to try and have a baby?
 Well, there are ovulation calculators that can help you work out the dates of maximum fertility, but well before you get to that stage it’s worth thinking about where you’re at health-wise and financially.
-If you and your partner are struggling to make ends meet, maybe it’s more sensible to wait a year until your money situation stabilises a bit.
+If you and your partner are struggling financially, maybe it’s more sensible to wait until your money situation stabilises.

-Or perhaps you want to quit smoking, get fitter or make major changes to your diet and nutrition habits before you try for a bub.
+Or perhaps you want to quit smoking, get fitter or make major changes to your diet and nutrition habits.
 There may be relationship issues or employment transitions to sort out first.
-It’s important to temper your eagerness for a baby with the practicalities of how ready you are – in all the ways that matter.
+It’s important to temper your eagerness for a baby with the practicalities of how ready you are.

 Have you had a heart-to-heart talk with your partner about your mutual expectations and how you’ll divide up domestic duties once a baby arrives on the scene?
 Discuss your perceptions of your new roles and responsibilities and make sure there are no unspoken expectations that could lead to conflict later on.
 Babies are a lot of work, and you’re going to need all the help you can get.

-Many working couples struggle to cope with the loss of income that results from the baby’s main caregiver stopping work to look after the bub.
+Many working couples struggle to cope with the loss of income when the baby’s main caregiver stops working.
 And if you both decide to keep working, you’ll be faced with the high costs of child care.
 Before you become pregnant, it’s not a bad idea to consult an accredited financial planner so you can get professional advice on how to manage your family finances into the future.

 Government policies on family payments and assistance for new parents are frequently changing, so it’s important to have the most up-to-date information from official sources.
 If you’re planning on trying for a baby, the best place to find applicable government information is on the Families page (Department of Human Resources).
 Here you can click on additional pages such as ‘Family Payments’, ‘Having a Baby’ and ‘Child Care’ to get the information on payments and services that are most relevant to your needs.